CSIA at Science Gallery Dublin (2015)

-The Crowd-Sourced Intelligence Agency is part of a practice-based research project that combines written scholarship with the material creation of artifacts to supplement gaps in available information.
-Research for the CSIA began by constructing an informational mosaic through the close reading of technical manuals, research reports, academic papers, and documents that were leaked or released through Freedom of Information Act requests.
-The application was then constructed to fit the contour of the missing pieces of the mosaic.
-The project is part of Derek Curry and Jennifer Gradecki’s doctoral research.
+The CSIA is part of a practice-based research project that combines written scholarship with the material creation of an artifact to supplement gaps in available information.
+The project is part of Derek Curry and Jennifer Gradecki’s doctoral dissertation research.

 As a research artifact, the CSIA has been basis of several research papers, including: “Crowd-Sourced Intelligence Agency: Prototyping Counterveillance” published in Big Data & Society’s special issue on veillance in February 2017, and "Qualculative Poetics: An Artistic Critique of Rational Judgment" in Shifting Interfaces: Presence and Relationality in New Media Arts of the Early 21st Century (forthcoming).

 The online app can be accessed at any time, but the CSIA is also exhibited in art venues and public spaces by creating terminals accessible to the public.
 The first terminal was commissioned by Science Gallery Dublin for the SECRET exhibition in 2015.
 Since then, we have screened, discussed, and exhibited the projet at numerous international conferences and exhibitions.
 When displayed as part of an exhibition, the tweets under surveillance are often taken from the Twitter accounts of the artists and curators of the event, followers of the venue, or from a list provided by the curator of the exhibition.